Pipeline Grammar

 |String

-will be concatenated into remote file addresses for loading.
+will be concatenated into a remote HTTP file address for loading.

-Typically used to store account passwords for services like npm
+Typically, a Keystore is used to store account credentials such as those for npm

 Example: